ocalasans/Veiculo-Funcoes/README.eng.md

 ### Related to Global

-When the callback is not global, you do not need to use `vehicleid` nor `playerid`.
-Even if you use them, everything will depend on the following definitions: `NON_GLOBAL_VEHICLES` or `GLOBAL_VEHICLES`.
-The first definition mentioned indicates that the callback will not be global, that is, it will refer to a player's vehicle.
-The second definition mentioned indicates that the callback will be global.
-If you use global mode in most callbacks, and the player is inside the vehicle, no changes will occur to their vehicle.
-For example, `Vehicle_Respawn`.
-If you use this callback globally, and a player is using a vehicle, that specific vehicle will not be respawned.
+When the callback is not global, there is no need to use `vehicleid` or `playerid`.
+If used, their relevance depends on the following definitions: `NON_GLOBAL_VEHICLES` or `GLOBAL_VEHICLES`.
+The first mentioned definition indicates that the callback is not global, meaning it relates to a player's vehicle or a specific vehicle.
+The second definition indicates that the callback is global, applying to all existing vehicles.
+Using the global mode in most callbacks means that if a player is inside a vehicle, no changes will occur to their vehicle, as in the example of `Vehicle_Respawn`.
+If you use this callback globally and a player is using a vehicle, that specific vehicle will not respawn.

 This include is highly recommended for SA:MP DayZ servers because it has global settings.